ACXPA Customer Service Guide

 Thanks for calling.
 Yes, I can help you with your bill enquiry.
 Can I just start with your first name?

 What just happened: The customer's trust has been damaged before the call has properly started.
 Emily now knows — with absolute certainty — that the agent wasn't listening to her first sentence.
-Every subsequent question the agent asks will be filtered through that doubt.
+Every subsequent question will be filtered through that doubt.
 Is this person actually paying attention?
-Am I going to have to repeat myself again?
+Am I going to have to repeat myself?
 The rest of the call becomes a rebuild exercise, and the customer's patience starts depleted.

 Why this happens — and how to prevent it

 It's rarely because the agent doesn't care.
-It's usually because the agent is running through a mental script — greeting, acknowledge, ask for name, look up account — and the script runs on autopilot whether or not the customer has already provided the information.
-Pattern-matching overrides listening.
+It's usually because they're running a mental script — greeting, acknowledge, ask for name, look up account — that runs on autopilot whether or not the customer already gave the information.

 Active Listening in Written Channels

 Active listening skills aren't just voice skills.
-Email, chat and messaging channels require the same underlying discipline — but the techniques adapt because the channel constraints are different.
+Email, chat and messaging require the same underlying discipline — but the techniques adapt because the channel constraints differ.

 The core adaptation